convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/shared-components/sharedcomponent.md

 topnav: topnavobj
 ---
 ##### Defines <i>SharedComponent</i> component.
  This component helps defining an entire composite component.
 This component will then be available To all other Pages within your project and to any other Project.
-Using SharedComponents is the best way to build modular projects and provide standard components shared among multiple Projects / Pages.<br /><br />
+Using SharedComponents is the best way to build modular projects and provide standard components shared among multiple Projects / Pages.

 Name | Description
 --- | ---